hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-for-uefi.md

 published: true
 ---

+This guide requires knowledge of basic Linux Console commands.

 ## Download the iso

 Choose your nearest [mirror](https://www.archlinux.org/download/) to get the dual ISO in the fastest possible time.